 Playback Content: Player for DVB and OTT

-Our DVB software components for playback of DVB services including the support for DVB subtitles and Teletext were applied.
+Our Inaris DVB software components for playback of DVB services including the support for DVB subtitles and Teletext were applied.
 The enhancement of shortening channel switching times was accomplished by using several tuners simultaneously to prepare the A/V decoding of neighbouring TV channels in advance.
-This results in a channel change duration of typically well under a half-second.
+This results in a channel change duration of typically well under a third-second.

-For playback of OTT live services, replay TV, and network-based recordings, we used our own developed HLS player.
+For playback of OTT live services, replay TV, and network-based recordings, we used our own developed HLS Player.
 It supports adaptive streaming via HTTP, where the player selects the best possible quality depending on the available bandwidth.
 We optimised this player to achieve also for OTT a fast channel change and media navigation.
 The HLS player is compatible with various playout servers and supports WebVTT subtitles.

 The hardware abstraction layer used by our TV software components allows the best possible adaptation to the integrated SoC (system on a chip).
 The Quickline TV Box hardware is provided by Sagemcom and is based on Broadcom’s BCM7271.
 Our DVB and HLS player is directly integrated on top of Broadcom’s Nexus API.
 This ensures the highest performance and perfect playback of all content.

 For content protection, the Verimatrix ViewRight ultra-security client was integrated into our DVB and OTT player.
-All functions of our media player are provided using Android TV’s TV Input Framework API.

 Typically, Teletext is not supported by OTT streaming, so our own web-based Teletext server solution was integrated into Quickline’s backend.
 This server collects all Teletext pages of more than 100 TV channels in a Teletext database and updates them in real-time.
 The user enjoys access to all Teletext pages without any waiting time.

-Picture: Channel banner with additional information on the watched content
+Channel banner with additional information on the watched content

 Finding Content: Metadata and Backend Microservices